-The claim of a neutrino velocity different from the speed of the light, made in September 2001 by the Opera experiment, suggested the study of the time delays between TeV underground muons in the Gran Sasso laboratory using the old data of the MACRO experiment, ended in 2000.
-This study can give also hints on new physics in the particle cascade produced by the interaction of a cosmic ray with the atmosphere.
+ABSTRACT.
+The claim of a neutrino velocity different from the speed of the light, made in September 2011 by the Opera experiment, suggested the study of the time delays between TeV underground muons in the Gran Sasso laboratory using the old data of the MACRO experiment, ended in 2000.
+This study can also give hints on new physics in the particle cascade produced by the interaction of a cosmic ray with the atmosphere.

-Keywords: neutrino velocity - new massive particles - tachyons - supersymmetry.
+Keywords: neutrino velocity, new massive particles, tachyons, supersymmetry.

-1 Introduction
+1. Introduction

-In September 2011 there was a measurement (Adam T. et al. Opera collaboration, 2011) of the speed of neutrino faster than the speed of light by $\frac{v-c}{c} = 2.48 \pm 0.28(stat) \pm 0.30(sys) \times 10^{-5}$.
-After many checks we know now that this result was due to hardware problems and the Opera 2012 result is that the speed of the neutrinos traveling from CERN to the Gran Sasso is $\frac{v-c}{c} = -0.7 \pm 0.5(stat)^{+2.5}{-1.5}(sys) \times 10^{-6}$ (Dracos M., 2012).
-This result is in agreement with the results of the other Gran Sasso experiments (Bertolucci S., 2012).
+In September 2011 there was a measurement of the speed of neutrino faster than the speed of light by $(v-c)/c = 2.48\pm0.28(\mathrm{stat})\pm0.30(\mathrm{sys})\times10^{-5}$ [2].
+After many checks, we know now that this result was due to hardware problems and the Opera 2012 result is that the speed of the neutrinos traveling from CERN to the Gran Sasso is $(v-c)/c = -0.7\pm0.5(\mathrm{stat})^{+2.5}{-1.5}(\mathrm{sys})\times10^{-6}$ [8].
+This result is in agreement with the results of the other Gran Sasso experiments [6].

-However the interest for this claim suggested the possibility to compare neutrino and muon velocity in a cosmic ray cascade.
-(Montaruli T. and Ronga F., 2011).
+However the interest in this claim suggested the possibility to compare neutrino and muon velocity in a cosmic ray cascade [12].
 The interaction of a primary cosmic ray with the atmosphere produces a cascade with many kind of particles, and in particular neutrinos and muons.
 Muon neutrinos and muons are produced mainly via the decay of charged pions and kaons produced in the primary cosmic ray interactions.
-Above about 10 TeV they can come also from prompt decays of charmed hadrons.
+Above about 10 TeV they can also come from prompt decays of charmed hadrons.
 This component has not yet been observed.
 In a deep underground detector only muon and neutrino are detected.
-If the neutrino velocity is different from c the neutrinos in this cascade, should arrive with times different from the times of the muons from the same parent decay, or from another decay, with a time delay that should change according to the neutrino path length that depends on its zenith angle θ .
+If the neutrino velocity is different from c the neutrinos in this cascade, should arrive with times different from the times of the muons from the same parent decay, or from another decay, with a time delay that should change according to the neutrino path length which depends on its zenith angle θ .
 In underground detectors muon neutrinos are detected looking for induced muons produced by neutrino charged current interactions in the rock, or in the ice around or inside the instrumented region.
-Hence, a time spread should be observed between the muons produced directly by the pion or kaon decay and the muon produced by neutrino interactions.
+Hence, a time spread should be observed between the muons produced directly by the pion or kaon decay and the muons produced by neutrino interactions.

-The path length from the meson decay point is a few tens of kilometers for vertical neutrinos and up to ~ 300 km for near horizontal neutrinos.
-Assuming the original time difference observed in OPERA nearly horizontal neutrinos should arrive up to 28 nsec before the other secondaries.
-In (Gaisser T. K. and Stanev T.,1998) a table of average production heights neutrinos in the atmosphere has been reported.
-The typical production height for neutrinos of energy above 20 GeV can be 17.6 km at the vertical, 94.9 km at $\cos \theta = 0.25$ and 335.7 km at $\cos \theta = 0.05$, which would correspond to 1.4, 78 and 27.6 ns.
+The path length from the meson decay point is a few tens of kilometers for vertical neutrinos and up to $\sim 300\,\mathrm{km}$ for near horizontal neutrinos.
+Assuming the original time difference observed in OPERA, nearly horizontal neutrinos should arrive up to 28 ns before the other secondaries.
+In [10] a table of average production heights neutrinos in the atmosphere has been reported.
+The typical production height for neutrinos of energy above 20 GeV can be 17.6 km at the vertical, 94.9 km at $\cos\theta = 0.25$ and 335.7 km at $\cos\theta = 0.05$, which would correspond to 1.4, 78 and 27.6 ns.